Michael-soft-216/hashcat/README.md

 In order to maintain the quality and integrity of the **hashcat** source tree, all pull requests must be reviewed and signed off by at least two [board members](https://github.com/orgs/hashcat/people) before being merged.
 The [project lead](https://github.com/jsteube) has the ultimate authority in deciding whether to accept or reject a pull request.
 Do not be discouraged if your pull request is rejected!

 ### Happy Cracking!
+Remember To Support MichaelSoft In early Developmental Stages To help Encourage all The Write Ones ####!!!!!!
+Another one!!!